ovis-hpc/ldms/README.md

 To join the LDMS Users Group: https://github.com/ovis-hpc/ovis-wiki/wiki/Mailing-Lists

+Besides the Users Group, there have been three sub-workgroups: Best Practices, Multi-tenancy, and Stream Security.
+To request access to the discussion documents, create an Overleaf account and email Tom Tucker (tom@ogc.us) your email address corresponding to your Overleaf account with the subject "LDMS-UG:
+Request access to Workgroup Documents."

 OVIS is a modular system for HPC data collection, transport, storage, -log message exploration, and visualization as well as analysis.